 5. Marbled Paper: You can buy swirls of pastel hues for covering books or simple as beautiful wrapping paper for gifts.

-6. Beads: All manner of beads, from frosted glass, ceramic or the traditional murrhine mosaic.
+6. Beads: Beads from frosted glass, ceramic, or the traditional murrhine mosaic.

 7. Italian Wine: Take advantage of lower prices and taxes by stocking up on locally produced wines from Veneto.